Days Countdown

 How to Observe an Annular Solar Eclipse Safely

-- Use specially designed solar viewing glasses or eclipse viewers to protect your eyes.
+- Use certified solar viewing glasses or eclipse filters.

-- Never look directly at the Sun without proper protection, even during an annular eclipse.
+- Do not look directly at the Sun without approved protection, even during an annular eclipse.

-- Observe the event from a location within the path of annularity for the best experience.
+- Choose a location within the path of annularity for the clearest view of the ring effect.

 The Significance of Annular Eclipses